Gender dysphoria: DSM-5

+The DSM-5 stated that "Gender dysphoria as a general descriptive term refers to the distress that may accompany the incongruence between one's experienced or expressed gender and one's assigned gender.
+However, it is more specifically defined when used as a diagnostic category.
+It does not refer to distress related to stigma, a distinct although possibly co-occurring source of distress."

+Neither the DSM-I (1952) nor the DSM-II (1968) contained a diagnosis analogous to gender dysphoria.
+Gender identity disorder first appeared as a diagnosis in the DSM-III (1980), where it appeared under "psychosexual disorders" but was used only for the childhood diagnosis.
+Adolescents and adults received a diagnosis of transsexualism (homosexual, heterosexual, or asexual type).
+The DSM-III-R (1987) added "Gender Identity Disorder of Adolescence and Adulthood, Non-Transsexual Type" (GIDAANT).
 The DSM-5 moved this diagnosis out of the sexual disorders category and into a category of its own.
 The diagnosis was renamed from gender identity disorder to gender dysphoria, after criticisms that the former term was stigmatizing.
 Subtyping by sexual orientation was deleted.
 The diagnosis for children was separated from that for adults, as "gender dysphoria in children".
 The creation of a specific diagnosis for children reflects the lesser ability of children to have insight into what they are experiencing, or ability to express it if they have insight.
 Other specified gender dysphoria or unspecified gender dysphoria can be diagnosed if a person does not meet the criteria for gender dysphoria but still has clinically significant distress or impairment.
-Intersex people are now included in the diagnosis of GD.
+Intersex people are no longer excluded from the diagnosis of GD.

+ICD-11

-The International Classification of Diseases (ICD-10) lists several disorders related to gender identity:
+The International Classification of Diseases (ICD-11) lists three conditions related to gender identity: